The Thief and the Cobbler: Restoration attempts

-Richard Williams' workprint was bootlegged after Calvert's versions were released, and copies have been shared among animation fans and professionals for years.
+Richard Williams's workprint was bootlegged after Calvert's versions were released, and copies have been shared among animation fans and professionals for years.
 The problem in creating a high-quality restoration is that after the Completion Bond Company had finished the film, many scenes by Williams that were removed disappeared—many of these had fallen into the hands of private parties.
 Before losing control of the film, Williams had originally kept all artwork safe in a fireproof basement.
 Additionally, there are legal problems with Miramax.

 At the 2000 Annecy Festival, Williams showed Walt Disney Feature Animation head Roy E. Disney his workprint of The Thief, which Roy liked.
-With Williams' support, Roy Disney began a project to restore The Thief and the Cobbler, seeking original pencil tests and completed footage.
+With Williams's support, Roy Disney began a project to restore The Thief and the Cobbler, seeking original pencil tests and completed footage.
 However, due to the lackluster reception of most hand-drawn animated films released during the early 2000s, as well as his tough relationship with then-Disney CEO Michael Eisner, Roy left the Walt Disney Company in November 2003, and the project was put on hold.
-Disney film producer Don Hahn was later made the project supervisor of the restoration.
-However, after Roy's death in 2009, the project was officially called off.
+Disney film producer Don Hahn was later made the project supervisor of the restoration, but after Roy's death in 2009, the project was officially called off.